cariestevez/cariestevez/README.md

 ![Header](./header.png)
 ## 🖖🙂 Hi
 I'm a software engineering student @[42Berlin](https://42berlin.de) since December 2022 and about to finish, fully ready to dive into the professional world.
+You won't regret hiring me <3
 <html>
 <div align="center">
 	<table>